saraclohisey/lab_handbook/Lab_Handbook.md

 ### When relationships are strained

 * If there is tension, conflict or hostility in the lab it needs to be resolved as soon as possible.
-If you don’t feel comfortable confronting the person in question or if the situation is escalating, tell Kenny, Sara or Erola.
+If you don’t feel comfortable confronting the person in question or if the situation is escalating, tell Kenny, Wilna, Sara or Erola.
 * If you have a problem with Kenny and are comfortable telling him about it, please do so.
 If you aren’t comfortable then tell another lab member or another member of the institute (for more serious issues).
+* Jayne Hope is Deputy Director of the Roslin Institute and is available for any and all problems.
+She is experienced in conflict resolution and can be of great help if relationships have become unmanageable.